I first wrote this blog post 3 years ago and have recently updated it.

 I wanted to know about the other products and told her that I would be her best customer. “no, I don’t want to join your team – just let me buy from you!”

 At this stage I was not (I still am not) a huge make up wearer.
 I was scared of lipstick, eyeliner and eyeshadow.
 I wore blush, foundation and mascara.
 BUT I had a massive bag of failed purchases.
 Everything from Estee Lauder to MUA and I just couldn’t seem to get on with it.
 I figured that I probably needed to know more but I never planned to become a make up addict.
 I’m still not.
 I wear a little every day and these days I do wear shadow and liner and lipstick but I’m not a make up artist and I am still learning.

 I agreed to host a party.
 Online.
 We opened a group, she demonstrated stuff, we chatted, my friends bought a bit and I got rewards.
 It was win win.

 Then she hit us with the ‘join my team’ thread.
 So I started to do some research.
 Convinced that it was not for me and was not a good idea.
 But I knew so little about direct sales and MLMs that I actually didn’t know what to search for!

 Eventually, lured by a pretty amazing kit of make up for not very much money, I went for it – convinced that I would be able to get my own mascara at a discount at least.
 And I continued my research.

 So what didn’t I know?

-Some of them mean you spend hours at the post office or making deliveries and collecting cash
+- Some of them require you to spend hours at the post office or making deliveries and collecting cash

-Some demand that you carry a stock or an inventory of products
+- Some of them demand that you carry a stock or an inventory of products

 So.
 I’m waiting for my kit and I’m beginning to wonder if Ive done the right thing.